OPG Supports the United Nations Sustainable Development Goals

 OPG contribution toward SDG:

 • A major commitment we are working toward is to become a global equity, diversity, and inclusion (ED&I) leader by 2030.
 We know to achieve our sustainability and climate change goals, we will need to rely on a diverse workforce that is welcoming of a wide range of ideas, skills, and backgrounds.
-To build this workforce, in 2022, we continued to offer ED&I training and education to employees.
+To build this workforce, we offer ED&I training and education to employees.

 Alignment with SDG target:6 - Clean Water and Sanitation